EventStore/documentation/docs/getting-started/introduction.md

 ## Why EventStoreDB?

-Traditional databases typically focus on storing the current state(\*) and often lack the means to manage historical events(\*) effectively.
+Traditional databases typically focus on storing the current state and often lack the means to persist and manage historical events effectively.

-EventStoreDB, however, keeps a complete history of changes, giving organizations access to deeper insights needed for adaptability in today’s AI and data-driven environment.
+In contrast, EventStoreDB keeps a complete history of changes, providing organizations with richer, and more contextual data that supports deeper insights - critical in today’s AI and data-driven environment.

-EventStoreDB also includes additional event-native features that enables real-time updates, reduces system dependencies, and maintains data consistency, enhancing flexibility, scalability, and maintainability across applications.
+EventStoreDB also includes additional event-native features that enables real-time updates, reduces system dependencies, and ensures data consistency.
+Enhancing flexibility, scalability, and maintainability across applications.

 Finally, EventStoreDB can reconstruct the current state from historical events, delivering the best of both worlds by answering the "what", "how", and "why" within a single system.

-::: info * Current State vs Historical Events
+::: info Current State vs Historical Events

 In a system, any object can be represented in two distinct ways: by its current state, or by the historical events leading up to that state: